bonjourusman/multilingual-sentiment-detection/README.md

 `text` : customer reviews in English, Japanese, German, French, Spanish, and Chinese `label` : binary sentiment used as ground truth

+## Model Training

+I have used the transformer model named `openai-community/gpt2` with a classification head to perform binary classification of sentiments, with `0` as NEGATIVE and `1` as POSITIVE.

+While GPT-3 and GPT-4 are more powerful and pretrained to be more effective on sentiment analysis tasks, GPT-2 is not.
+Moreover, GPT-3 and GPT-4 come with a significant cost overhead.
+Therefore, by fine-tuning GPT-2, we can use it for sentiment analysis at little to no cost and achieve very good performance.

+The dataset used for finetuning is preprocessed and split into training, validation, and test sets having 1.33M, 47.5k, and 47.5k records respectively.

-Because of computational constraints, only a subset of the available data has been used for finetuning.
+Because of computational constraints, only a subset of the downloaded data has been used for finetuning.
 Based on the accuracy metrics observed during training, I suggest using GPUs to process a larger corpus of data for better model performance.

+Also, when running this on cloud, data download isn't required.
+One can simply load the Dataset from the source and commence model training.

+## API

+The repo also contains code for a local API created to call the finetuned model.
+Using the `analyze` endpoint, the API returns the sentiment, i.e. POSITIVE or NEGATIVE, for a given input text.

+The API and model can be packaged into a docker container and easily deployed to production on a cloud platform of choice, e.g. as a web service.

-## A word about sentiment analysis using LLMs
+## A word about sentiment analysis and LLMs

 Establishing 'ground truth' can be a challenge for sentiment analysis tasks.
 Sarcasm, cultural differences, and language modalities can make it difficult to establish whether the sentiment is positive or negative, especially to what extent, e.g. on a scale of 1 to 10.